oneacik/mindoo/public/Events/DDD-GDA/DDD-GDA Control plane.md

 rectangle "Network for the new speakers" as D5 #Strategy

-rectangle "Create a draft of the event on meetup.com" as E1 #Implementation rectangle "Create linkedin/twitter post about an event" as A1 #Implementation rectangle "Once a time, a meeting" as E2 #Implementation rectangle "Retrospective" as E3 #Implementation rectangle "Find new sponsors" as D3 #Implementation
+rectangle "Create a draft of the event on meetup.com" as E1 #Implementation rectangle "Create linkedin/twitter post about an event" as A1 #Business rectangle "Once a time, a meeting" as E2 #Implementation rectangle "Retrospective" as E3 #Implementation rectangle "Find new sponsors" as D3 #Implementation